 Key Takeaways

-FAQ: IGF-1 (Insulin-Like Growth Factor 1)
+FAQ about IGF-1 (Insulin-Like Growth Factor 1)

 No. It’s a peptide hormone, not an anabolic steroid.
 It acts via the IGF-1 receptor – not the androgen receptor.

-Further reading : Are SARMs steroids?
+Further reading: Are SARMs steroids?

 It helps build muscle, strengthen bone, repair tissues, and support metabolism – especially under the influence of growth hormone.